klundberg/Weakify/README.md

 ## Requirements

+* 0.4.0 is supported on Xcode 8/Swift 3
 * 0.3.0 is supported on Xcode 8/Swift 3, or on Xcode 7.3/Swift 2.2+
 * 0.2.3 is supported on Xcode 8/Swift 2.3, or on Xcode 7/Swift 2.x
 * 0.1.3 is supported on Xcode 6.3+/Swift 1.2